faiem/HelloShortly/README.md

 # Solutions:

-There are several sub problems inside of that above described problem.
+There are several sub problems inside of the above described problem.
 The challenges are:

-1. We need to use unique set of characters as aliases to keep each short url unique.
-For example: For a long url if the short url is http://t.co/abf then "abf" represents the aliases of the url.
+1. We need to use unique set of characters as aliases to keep each short URL unique.
+For example, for a long URL, if the short URL is http://t.co/abf then "abf" represents the alias of the URL.
-2. Url's aliases size should be maintain as low as possible.
+2. URL's aliases size should be as low as possible.
-3. Have to find a way to generate and distribute the unique alieases fast.
+3. Have to find a way to generate and distribute the unique aliases fast.
-4. Site traffic would be very high.
+4. Site traffic will be very high.

 **Solution for 1 and 2:**
-This problem could be easily solve by generating 62 base numbers.
-We have 26 lowercase letter[a-z], 26 uppercase letters[A-Z] and 10 numbers[0-9].
-If we could represent 62 (26+26+10) base number by using them then for length 7, we could generate 62^7 = 3521614606208 numbers of unique combinations.
-If our system could convert
-200 long urls to short urls per second then it will take more than 500 years to reach length 8.
-So I think it's one of the best way to keep the url's aliases short as well as unique.
+These problems could be easily solved by generating 62 base numbers.
+We have 26 lowercase letter[a-z], 26 uppercase letters[A-Z], and 10 numbers[0-9].
+If we could represent 62 (26+26+10) base number by using the letters and numbers, then for length 7, we could generate 62^7 = 3521614606208 numbers of unique combinations.
+If our system could convert 200 long URLs to short URLs per second, then it will take more than 500 years to reach length 8.
+So, I think this is one of the best ways to keep the URL's aliases short as well as unique.

-**Solution for number 3:**
+**Solution for 3:**

-Our system would be read heavy, means there would be a lot people use our site for converting long url to short url instead of generating short from a long one, per second.
-I keep that thing in my mind while designing the solutions.
+Our system will be read heavy, which means a lot of users will be using our site for converting short URL to long URL (read) instead of generating short from a long one (write) per second.
+I kept this in my mind while designing the solution.

-I divided the whole solutions in 2 parts and created two microservices for that.
+I divided the whole solution into two parts and created two microservices.
 They are:

 1. key-range-provider service
-2. url_distributer service
+2. url_distributor service

-There responsibilities are very simple. let's discuss about that.
+Their responsibilities are very simple.
+Let's discuss about that.

-1. Key Range provider service: It's a rest api.
+1. Key range provider service: This is a rest api.
 It has only one GET endpoint.
-If any consumer request that endpoint it provides a range of two numbers.
-For example: let's have a look on the service's a sample GET json response,
+If any consumer requests through that endpoint, it provides a range of two numbers.
+For example, let's have a look on a sample GET json response of the service,

 {
     "range_id": 29,